saugat76/uav_nw_madql_connectivity_tensorflow/README.md

 https://github.com/saugat76/UAV_SubBand_Allocation_DQN.
 ## 6) Adjust the memory limit
 Adjust the memory limit and the configuration of GPU according to you system capability.

+## NOTE : These code use tensorflow and CPU for the training process so is comparatively slow compared with the newer deployement using pytorch library.